 If two (or more) people on the same centile ranking choose the same intern post, the selection is made on the basis of a lottery.
-This lottery selection will be monitored by a person who is not involved in the matching process.

 4.4 How will centile ranking be compared for applicants from different medical schools and different countries?